Your browser is no longer supported. Please upgrade your browser to improve your experience.

 Awareness of issues is raised by

-For 2023 that specific event is on Friday 13 October in St Michael’s Church, Newquay.
+We kicked off Challenge Poverty Week with an event on Friday 13 October at St Michael’s Church, Newquay.

 Collaboratively organised by Cornwall Independent Poverty Forum, Truro and Newquay Food Banks, End Hunger Cornwall, Cornwall Council and Cornwall Voluntary Sector Forum.

-Each speaker will share their commitment to the cause and steps to how we take collective action for a Real Living Wage for Cornwall.
+Each speaker shared their commitment to the cause and steps to how we take collective action for a Real Living Wage for Cornwall.

 • Patrick Langmaid, CEO, Mother Ivey’s Bay